Reactive Proximity Data Structures for Graphs: Nearest-neighbor data structure

-without changing the comparison between any two distances.
-This replacement would allow us to use a faster integer priority queue, such as a van Emde Boas tree~\cite{vanEmdeBoas-SFCS-1975}, in place of the binary heap representation of each priority queue $Q$.
-However, in order to use this optimization, we need to add the time to sort the distances in the preprocessing time, which increases to $O(nS(n)\log n)$ (assuming a comparison sort is used).
+Next, we discuss how to improve the update time to $O(n^c\log\log n)$ with additional preprocessing.
+For each separator node $s$, instead of using the distance from $s$ to $p$ as the key for a site $p$ in the priority queue $Q_s$, we can use the index of $p$ in the list of nodes sorted by distance from $s$.
+That is, if the set of distances in sorted order from $s$ to the other nodes are $d_1,d_2,d_3,\dots,$ with $d_1<d_2<d_3<\cdots$, we could replace these numbers by the numbers $1,2,3,\dots$, without changing the comparison between any two distances.
+This replacement would allow us to use a faster integer priority queue in place of the priority queue.
+For instance, a van Emde Boas tree~\cite{vanEmdeBoas-SFCS-1975} maintains the minimum in a set of integer numbers between $1$ and $n$ in $O(\log\log n)$ time per insertion and deletion.
+In order to use this optimization, we need to add the time to sort the distances in the preprocessing time, which increases to $O(n^{1+c}\log n)$ (assuming an $O(n\log n)$ time sorting algorithm is used).